Carrot Cake – Layer Cake Version with Cream Cheese Frosting

 - If the cake layers have rounded tops, gently cut off the domed top either using a cake leveler or a knife.

 - Place one cake layer, top side down on the plate that you plan to serve it on.
-Frost the cake with ½ of the frosting.
+Frost the top with about 3/4 cup frosting.
+Place a second layer on top, and frost the top with about 3/4 cup frosting.
+Then place the third cake layer on top.

 Notes